-With an absolute desire to not repeat what has gone before him, Ian Shelton of the band Militarie Gun has created a space to experiment and become a truer version of himself.
-Focused on both social and personal challenges, Shelton is provoking conversations and change.
+With a fierce determinationto not repeat what has gone before him, Ian Shelton of the band Militarie Gun has created a space to experiment and become the truest version of himself.
+Focused on both social and personal challenges, Shelton is provoking conversations and change, using his music as a platform to question norms and push boundaries.
+Through this fearless approach, he has not only redefined his artistic identity, but also inspired others to embrace their own authenticity.

 I am really interested in hearing about your influences growing up.
 Have you always loved music, or did it develop later in life?